jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 * Document new valuator object.

+* Re-read the docs from beginning to end, to make sure they're consistent and consistently up to date.

 * Change DSL "hide" syntax from
 `( <a> <b> <c>)`
 to `(- <a> <b> <c>-)`.